Washing and Care Instructions for Period Underwear and Reusable Cotton Pads

 - wash in a cool or cold wash, 30c or lower

-- wash within 24 hours, or cold soak until the end of your period
+- wash within 24 hours, or cold soak for a couple of days before putting them in the machine

-- wash in a decent wash cycle, using your normal stain remover and washing powder combination (DO NOT USE BLEACH)
+- wash in a decent, longer wash cycle (max 30c), using your normal stain remover and washing powder combination (DO NOT USE BLEACH)

 - Leave to air dry, DO NOT TUMBLE DRY